Coronavirus (COVID-19): United Business Institutes Information

 We will allow you to delay submitting supporting documents (e.g. pending results from language exam).
 Please submit relevant photos, certificates, documents and passport pages through email at email@example.com once you have them.

 To apply to one of our programmes, please complete the online application form.
-Please note we have added an option to study online (for year 1 of study).
+Please note we have added an option to study online (for semester 1 of study).

 The option to study in person remains and we can do this successfully, thanks to: